Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/faq.md

 Where supported, users can save calculation records and access them later from their account.

-## Payments & Filing
+### Payments & Filing

-### Can I pay my tax through Taxease?
+**Q: Can I pay my tax directly through TaxEase?** A: No. In this MVP version, TaxEase is a calculation, reporting, and educational engine.
+Payment gateways and direct electronic filing systems are currently outside our product roadmap scope.

-Yes.
-Taxease is designed to help users calculate, pay, and manage their tax obligations within a single workflow.
+**Q: Will I receive an official tax payment receipt?** A: TaxEase generates downloadable PDF Tax Summaries and CSV/Excel Payroll Reports detailing your calculated obligations.
+You can use these generated sheets to complete your manual filings directly on official state internal revenue portals.

 ### Will I receive a payment confirmation?